Skip to main content

 kubectl exec -n crowdsec -it $(kubectl get pods -n crowdsec -l type=lapi -o name) -- cscli simulation status

-If scenarios are listed, they're in simulation mode and won't be sent to CrowdSec console (they should however still appear in cscli alerts list).
+If scenarios are listed, they are in simulation mode and are not sent to CrowdSec Console (they should still appear in cscli alerts list).

 🛠️ Disable simulation mode to generate alerts